kfahn22/gears/README.md

     `let l = pow(e, 2 * theta);`
     `return (l - 1) / (l + 1);`
 `}`

+In the first version, I am rendering 100 curves with a, = 1, b = 10, and spokes which were the parameters suggested by Mathword.
+In the second version, I am rendering 30 curves with the same a and b with 6 spokes.
+In the third version, I am rendering 8 spokes with a random a and b.
+In all versions, I vary the scale of the curves.

 <!-- IMAGE-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->